SirJoelTV/UnderWater-Acoustic-Detection/README.md

 # NOTE: WORK IN PROGRESS
->>"I thought this wouldn't change."
-"She's made of code sir, she can and she will."
+>>"But this project can't change."
+"She's made of code, sir.
+I assure you, she can.
+And she will."

 Convolutional Neural Network–Based Analysis of Underwater Acoustic Data for Underwater Surveillance